GSA/piv-guides/_engineering/02_ssh.md

 	     chgrp <user> authorized_keys
     ```

 1. This step is only needed if you want to change the default SSH setting.
 You can change the configuration for the key file in the **/etc/ssh/sshd_config** file and restart the **sshd**.
 You can also disable any alternative means of access (i.e., passwords), as needed.
-The following settings in sshd_config are for illustration purposes only.
-You should verify the options available for your server *nix version.

     ```
 	   AuthorizedKeysFile /etc/sshd/authorized_keys/%u